The "food forest"

-The Crew family is taking care of an established and growing collection of native Black Walnut trees along with new olive groves, more than a dozen other types of fruit trees, a handful of other nut trees, berry bushes, etc. Phill Haines of Appin Bees tends some of his beehives here as well.
+The Crew family is taking care of an established and growing collection of native Black Walnut trees along with groves of more than a dozen other types of fruit trees, a handful of other nut trees, olive trees, berry bushes, and more.
+Phill Haines of Appin Bees tends some of his beehives here as well.

 We no longer sell at many regional farmer markets, festivals, and stores as we did in 2020-2023.
-Please be patient.
-Most of these nut and olive trees take a decade or more to come into production.
+Please be patient; most of these nut trees etc. take a decade or more to come into production.
 In the meantime, we're selling berries locally in season, as well as other fruits and honey as they are ready.

 Brief history of this place